Skip to main content

 Are you interested in bringing Actual to a broader audience by translating and localizing the app into new languages?
 Great!
 This guide will show you how to get started.
 Adding translations can be a great first step into contributing to open-source software.

-Marking for translation
+Marking new strings for translation

 Developing translated software requires that every text shown to the user passes through a translation function.
 Actual uses i18next to achieve this goal.